Frequently Asked Questions about Credit Reporting and Other Consumer Protection Issues

 NACA’s website has a lot of helpful information and a list of more lawyers in Washington State who help consumers.
 You can check that out here: http://www.consumeradvocates.org/for-consumers

 You can also try your local county bar association lawyer referral service, WSBA’s Moderate Means Program, or the NW Justice CLEAR Hotline.
-Contact information for these along with other helpful information is available at this link: http://www.wsba.org/resources-and-services/ nd-legal-help
+Contact information for these along with other helpful information is available at this link: https://www.wsba.org/for-the-public/find-legal-help

 The Washington State Attorney General Consumer Protection Division has information about consumer topics and how to file a consumer complaint with that agency. http://www.atg.wa.gov/consumer-issues